Gold Penguin Official Logo

 Low vs High temperature variables for AI (low has little variability, high has high variability)

 So after calculating this for a single sentence, keep going with the rest of your text.
 If a sampled piece of text consistently selects the most predictable word throughout paragraphs, you're almost certainly working with artificially generated text.
-Think about it from a personal perspective – the best writers often make use of complex language and explain things in unpredictable, creative ways.
-Artificial writing doesn't.

 As language models become more and more complex, predicting AI based on the context of words will become a lot harder.
 The more data in a set, the more variability in generations.
 But for now, you could follow this pattern to analyze large chunks of text.